Gleejr/Configure-ad/README.md

 </p>

 <p>
-14. Change the allocation from "dynamic" to "static", click save, and refresh the the virtual machine.
+14. Switch the allocation from "dynamic" to "static," click on "Save," and then refresh the virtual machine.
 </p>

 <p>